AriFordsham/GHCWiki/commentary/rts/storage/ca-fs.md

 Constant Applicative Forms, or CAFs for short, are top-level values defined in a program.
 Essentially, they are objects that are not allocated dynamically at run-time but, instead, are part of the static data of the program.
 Sometimes, a CAF may refer to many values in the heap.
-This is why, we need to know when a CAF is never going to be used again by the program, and hence the values to which it refers may be garbage collected.
+To avoid memory leaks in such situations, we need to know when a CAF is never going to be used again, and so we can deallocate the values that it refers to.

 ## Static Reference Tables